silverstripe/silverstripe-docsviewer/README.md

 For more documentation on how to use the module please read /docs/Writing-Documentation.md (or via this in /dev/docs/sapphiredocs/Writing-Documentation in your webbrowser)

+**Note** This module assumes you are using numeric values for your versions.

 ## Syntax Highlighting ##

 The custom Markdown parser can render custom prefixes for code blocks,